 Property taxes are annual fees paid by property owners to local governments and play a substantial role in funding essential services like schools, emergency resources, and infrastructure.
 In Texas, local appraisal districts determine the value of a property, which forms the basis for calculating the tax owed.
 The fair market value of the property is multiplied by the local tax rate to generate the annual tax bill.
 These calculations ensure owners contribute their fair share toward the services that benefit the community.

 In Texas, property taxes are due annually, with tax bills typically sent out in October.
 Payments must be made by January 31 of the following year.
 Missing these deadlines can lead to penalties or added fees, making timely payment a priority for all property owners.
-These timelines are important to consider during , as they determine how the costs are shared between the buyer and the seller at closing.
+These timelines are important to consider during real estate transactions, as they determine how the costs are shared between the buyer and the seller at closing.

 How Property Taxes Are Managed at Closing